adicanto/dafne/doc/installation_and_work_flow.md

 #### 2.3 Configure the detector effect <a name="configurethedetectoreffect"></a>
 ##### 2.3.1 Dalitz-plot efficiency <a name="dalitzplotefficiency"></a>
-To write an analytical Dalit-plot efficiency, just define following the scheme[^wrap_lambda]:
+To write an analytical Dalitz-plot efficiency, just define following the scheme[^wrap_lambda]:
 ```
 // create parameters
 auto a0  = hydra::Parameter::Create("eff_a0").Value(0.0).Error(0.1);